 In busy areas, you might have to deal with congestion at the best places to lock a bike, such as at the train station.
 Just like you'd never want to park a car too close you want to be aware of other people when you lock your bike.
 Never lock your bike to someone else's, and never lock it so close that they can't get their bike free without damaging yours, theirs, or both.

 Anything on your bike is up for grabs in the right situation and you can't lock everything.
 The rear wheel and the frame are the most expensive pieces so start there.
 In most situations, you'll be able to attach a U-lock to your chosen anchor, the rear wheel, and the frame.
-Then use a cable lock for extra security on the front wheel.
+Then use a cable lock or a second U-lock for extra security on the front wheel.
+Ideally loop this lock through the front wheel and the front of the frame and attach it to a separate anchor.

 Home isn’t safe